cesar-rocha/UpperOceanSeasonality/README.md

 The LLC outputs can be obtained from the [ECCO project](http://ecco2.org/llc\_hires).
 The gridded altimeter data were produced by Ssalto/Duacs and distributed by [AVISO](http://www.aviso.altimetry.fr/duacs/), with support from CNES.
-The Argo Roemmich-Gilson can be downloaded from the [SIO Argo group](http://sio-argo.ucsd.edu/RG_Climatology.html).
+The Argo Roemmich-Gilson climatology can be downloaded from the [SIO Argo group](http://sio-argo.ucsd.edu/RG_Climatology.html).
 KEO mooring data are available from [NOAA PMEL](http://www.pmel.noaa.gov/ocs/KEO).
 KESS mooring data are available from the [US KESS project](http://uskess.whoi.edu/?page_id=406).